readthedocs/readthedocs.org/docs/ethical-advertising.rst

 Read the Docs is a large,
 free web service.
 There is one proven business model to support this kind of site:
-Advertising.
+**Advertising**.
+I know it's a dirty word,
+but at the end of the day we need money to keep this *crazy* ride going.
+So,
-We're building an advertising model that respects users while providing value to advertisers.
+**we're building an advertising model that respects users while providing value to advertisers.**
+We feel like this is something we can be proud of, and hopefully we can start leading the ad industry in the right direction.

 We talk a bit :ref:`below <ethical-info>` about our worldview on advertising.
+We're a community,
+and we value your feedback.
+If you ever want to reach out about this effort, feel free to `shoot us an email <mailto:rev@readthedocs.org>`_.

-If you're a marketer,
+If you're a **marketer**,
 we have :ref:`information <ethical-buy-ads>` on how to get in touch with us about running ads.
+Eric,
+one of our co-founders also `talks a bit more <http://ericholscher.com/blog/2016/aug/31/funding-oss-marketing-money/>`_ about funding open source this way on his blog.

 .. _ethical-info: